Load Balancer as a Service¶

 Usage¶

-Users should have roles member
+Users should have roles member and load-balancer_member to

 create and manage load balancers within their project.